jordanpotti/jordanpotti.github.io/_pages/home.md

  - This is not a one size fits all, the matrix should be modified to fit the needs of your organization.
  - If you hate it, let me know how to make it better.
  - Chances are, if you really hate it, its not for your organization.
+ - Maturity levels do not dictate the success of your Red Team.
+[There are lots of other things at play.](/meta)

 ## The Model

 INSERT TABLE HERE